 10 Foods You Have to Try in Australia

-This month marks two years since I packed up my summer clothes and moved to the UK – only to never wear said summer clothes again.
-To commemorate my two year anniversary, I decided to blog about the things I missed about Australia.
+This month marks five years since I packed up my summer clothes and moved to the UK – only to never wear said summer clothes again.
+To commemorate my anniversary, I decided to blog about the things I missed about Australia.
 The only trouble was, when I started writing, apart from the obvious (family, beaches and sunny weather), most of the things I missed about Australia were food related.
 Priorities amiright?

 So as a self-nominated Australian foodie expert, the following list is all about the snacks and dishes I highly recommend you try when visiting the Land Down Under.